Make Extra Money Self-Publishing Erotic Romance Literature

 *ALWAYS be sure that you read the license agreement when buying pictures, make sure you know what they CAN and can NOT be used for.
 Sites vary, so be sure to read their license policies to be sure you have the rights necessary.*

 STEP 5: Pricing your work

 DON'T GET GREEDY.
-There are thousands of other ebooks out there for costumers to chose from, so don't shoot yourself in the foot by pricing your book unreasonably.
-I write short stories that are usually between 4,500-6,000 words and I sell them for $1.69.
+There are thousands of other Ebooks out there for customers to choose from, so don't shoot yourself in the foot by pricing your book unreasonably.
+I write short stories that are usually between 4,500 - 6,000 words and I sell them for $1.69.
 Do more research to see what books like yours are selling for and price accordingly.

-If your write three stories that are along the same theme, put them together in an anthology (price accordingly) and now you've got four books instead of three.
+If you write three stories that are along the same theme, put them together in an anthology (price accordingly) and now you've got four books instead of three.